oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/configuration-reference.md

 Example
 -------
 ```
 workflows:                                                    # Root elements
-    phone_call:                   # A unique name of workflow
+    b2b_flow_sales:                                           # A unique name of workflow
-        label: Demo Call Workflow # This will be shown in UI
+        label: B2B Sales Flow                                 # This will be shown in UI
-        entity: My\Custom\Entity  # Workflow will be used for this entity
+        entity: OroCRM\Bundle\SalesBundle\Entity\Opportunity  # Workflow will be used for this entity
+        entity_attribute: opportunity                         # Attribute name used to store root entity
+        is_system: true                                       # Workflow is system, i.e. not editable and not deletable
-        start_step: start_call    # name of start step
+        start_step: qualify                                   # Name of start step
+        steps_display_ordered: true                           # Show all steps in step widget
         attributes:                                           # configuration for Attributes
                                                               # ...
         steps:                                                # configuration for Steps
                                                               # ...
         transitions:                                          # configuration for Transitions
                                                               # ...
-        transition_definitions:   # configuration for Transition Definitions here
+        transition_definitions:                               # configuration for Transition Definitions
                                                               # ...
 ```

 Attributes Configuration